 '''

-enum Operator {
+const enum Operator {

 ADD,

 DIV,

 MUL,

 SUB

 }

+'''

+'''

 function compute(op: Operator, a: number, b: number) {

 console.log("the operator is" + Operator[op]);

 // ...

 }

 '''

 In this example, the compute function logs the operator 'op' using a feature of enum types: reverse mapping from the enum value ('op') to the string corresponding to that value.
 For example, the declaration of 'Operator' automatically assigns integers, starting from zero, to the listed enum members.
 Section 9 describes how programmers can also explicitly assign integers to enum members, and can use any string to name an enum member.

-If all enum members have explicitly assigned literal integers, or if an enum has all members automatically assigned, the TypeScript compiler will emit for an enum member a JavaScript constant corresponding to that member's assigned value (annotated with a comment).
+When enums are declared with the const modifier, the TypeScript compiler will emit for an enum member a JavaScript constant corresponding to that member's assigned value (annotated with a comment).
 This improves performance on many JavaScript engines.